emanuelgestosa/lbaw-tudo/docs/ebd.md

 * BR06.
 When a task is deleted its chat is deleted too.

 ## A5: Relational Schema, validation and schema refinement

+This artifact contains the Relational Schema obtained by mapping from the Conceptual Data Model.
+The Relational Schema includes each relation schema, attributes, domains, primary keys, foreign keys and other integrity rules: UNIQUE (UK), DEFAULT (DF), NOT NULL (NN), CHECK (CK).
+A Schema Validation section was added to verify the normal form of each table.
+An Annex containing the SQL code to create de schema.

 ### Relational Schema

 | Relation reference | Relation Compact Notation                                                                                                                                        |